10-2-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+'Don't be evil' had been Google's unofficial motto since 2000, when it first appeared in the corporate code of conduct.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?